shakes76/PatternAnalysis-2023/topicRecogQues7_Manandeep_48239259/README.md

 This classification process enables the model to effectively categorize test images based on their similarity to reference images from known categories.

-## Results

 The trained Siamese Network achieved the following results:

 - Test Accuracy: >= 84%

-Users can refer to the 'Testing and Classification' section for more details on using the model.

 ## Dependencies